Tomaeto/Bolus-Calculator/README.md

 Stores Bolus information in .csv as BG,Carbs,Bolus,Time,Date

-Uses OpenCSV for CSV parsing, reading and writing, relevant .JARs in lib folder
+Uses OpenCSV for CSV parsing, reading and writing, .JAR and dependencies in lib folder